 - Hold the Windows Key and Press R. Type %systemroot%\INF.

-- Inside that directory, find wpdmtp.inf.
-You can use the search bar in the top right corner to help you.
+- You can find wpdmtp.inf inside that directory.
+Use the search bar in the top right corner to assist you.

-- When you find it, right-click it and choose install from the menu.
-It should go quick, and you should be able to connect your device to the PC afterwards, without any issues.
+- When you find it, right-click and select ‘install‘ from the menu.
+The process should be quick, after which you should be able to connect your device to the PC without experiencing any issues.

 Method 3: Install wpdmtp.inf from the Device Manager